ralna/GALAHAD/doc/Julia/rst-dir/struct_arc_control_type.rst

 	Int32 mi28_rsize

-the maximum number of entries within each column of the strictly lower triangular matrix :math:`R` used in the computation of the preconditioner by HSL_MI28.
-Rank-1 arrays of size .mi28_rsize \* n are allocated internally to hold :math:`R`.
+the maximum number of entries within each column of the strictly lower triangular matrix $R$ used in the computation of the preconditioner by HSL_MI28.
+Rank-1 arrays of size .mi28_rsize \* n are allocated internally to hold $R$.
 Thus the amount of memory used, as well as the amount of work involved in computing the preconditioner, depends on .mi28_rsize.
 Setting .mi28_rsize > 0 generally leads to a higher quality preconditioner than using .mi28_rsize = 0, and choosing .mi28_rsize >= .mi28_lsize is generally recommended

 .. index:: pair: variable; advanced_start
 .. _doxid-structarc__control__type_1a7565611061db14e471a4f68e6dabbc17: